Keko (footballer, born 1991): Málaga

-On 21 June 2016, Keko joined Málaga CF on a four-year deal.
-He appeared in 22 scoreless matches in his first season, helping his team to finish in 11th position.
+On 21 June 2016, Keko joined Málaga on a four-year deal.
+He appeared in 22 scoreless matches in his first season, helping his team to finish in eleventh position.

 After suffering relegation, Keko agreed to a one-year loan back at former club Valladolid on 29 July 2018, now in the top flight.
 On 31 January 2020, he terminated his contract with the Andalusians.

 Deportivo

 On 31 January 2020, just hours after leaving Málaga, Keko signed a two-and-a-half-year deal with Deportivo de La Coruña, still in division two.
 After relegation, he extended it until 2024.

 Keko left the Estadio Riazor in August 2021.

 Sacramento Republic

-On 11 January 2022, Keko joined Sacramento Republic FC of the USL Championship for the upcoming season.
-He made his debut for the Californians on 12 March as a late substitute in a 3–1 home defeat of El Paso Locomotive FC, concluding the scoring.
+On 11 January 2022, Keko joined Sacramento Republic of the USL Championship for the upcoming season.
+He made his debut for the Californians on 12 March as a late substitute in a 3–1 home defeat of El Paso Locomotive, concluding the scoring.

-Keko played in the final of the U.S. Open Cup on 7 September, which his team lost 3–0 to Major League Soccer club Orlando City SC, as the third lower-league team to contest the fixture since MLS began in 1996.
+Keko played in the final of the U.S. Open Cup on 7 September, which his team lost 3–0 to Major League Soccer club Orlando City, as the third lower-league team to contest the fixture since MLS began in 1996.
 He left at the end of the 2023 campaign.